dhruvicious/parseBasedCalc/README.md

 ## Features

 - Interactive calculator prompt with input history
+- **Caret Syntax Error Highlighting:** Points out the exact character location of lexical and parsing errors in the CLI.
+- **Unit & Currency Conversion Mode:** Built-in engine to convert between different units (mass, length, time, volume) and live currencies (retrieved from Frankfurter API using `libcurl`).
 - Tokenizer for numbers, identifiers, operators, and parentheses
 - Recursive-descent parser for arithmetic expressions
 - Abstract syntax tree representation